cm-jones/cm-jones/README.md

 - My academic background is in physics and math.
 - My favorite programming language is C. It was "love at first segmentation fault".
-- I'm currently working on an options trading bot (check out the [repo](https://github.com/cm-jones/thales)).
+- I'm currently working on an options trading bot.

 Don't hesitate to contact me at codymjones@pm.me or connect with me on [LinkedIn](https://linkedin.com/in/cm-jones) for opportunities to collaborate.